Generative Multi-hop Retrieval

 \section{Introduction}

 Finding the relevant knowledge from a massive collection of information is often formulated as a text retrieval problem.
 A large portion of the text retrieval literature focuses on finding the single most relevant paragraph or document (i.e., no hop) to the given query~\citep{karpukhin2020dense, Chen2017ReadingWT}.
 When we cannot answer a query with a single document, the task is often formulated as a multi-hop retrieval problem, where one needs to retrieve multiple documents that together provide sufficient evidence to answer the query~\citep{Yang2018HotpotQAAD, Joshi2017TriviaQAAL, Dalvi2021ExplainingAW}.
 For example, to answer the question ``Where did the form of music played by Die Rhöner Säuwäntzt originate?''
 (Figure~\ref{fig: overall}), we first need to retrieve \textit{the form of music} played by Die Rhöner Säuwäntzt and then \textit{where the form originated from}.

-Document or passage retrieval is often formulated as the task of encoding both the query and the retrieval sequences to a common vector space and then finding the sequences whose embedding is the closest to that of the query.
-This \textit{bi-encoder} approach for retrieval is often considered as \textit{de facto} standard, where heavy computations such as obtaining the dense embeddings of the retrieval sequences in the corpus can be done offline, and one can search over a large number of items with low latency through the nearest neighbor search (NNS) or maximum inner product search (MIPS)~\citep{lewisretrieval, Chen2020ImprovingCQ, Wu2020ScalableZE, Roller2021RecipesFB}.
+No-hop and multi-hop retrieval tasks are often approached by encoding both the query and retrieval sequences to a common vector space and then finding the sequence whose embedding is closest to the query.
+This bi-encoder approach for retrieval is often considered as a \textit{de facto} standard; heavy computations such as extracting the dense embeddings of the items in the corpus can be done offline, and one can search over a large number of items with low latency through the nearest neighbor search (NNS) or maximum inner product search (MIPS)~\citep{lewisretrieval, Chen2020ImprovingCQ, Wu2020ScalableZE, Roller2021RecipesFB}.
 While such a bi-encoder approach performs well on many retrieval tasks, it has also shown to suffer from information loss when encoding a long query or document into a fixed-size embedding~\citep{luan2020sparse, izacard2020memory}.
 The problem becomes even more critical in multi-hop retrieval as previously retrieved items are appended to the query while iterating through multiple hops.
 The augmented query gets longer as the number of hops increases; therefore, the query embedding gradually becomes incapable of containing the entire information.

-Recently, \citet{cao2021autoregressive} have proposed GENRE, which formulates entity retrieval task as generating the entity text in a generative manner with the query as the input to an encoder-decoder model.
-Such generative formulation has several advantages over traditional bi-encoder approaches: it can cross-encode the input and the output (retrieval sequence) efficiently without information loss while using a smaller storage footprint, and it only needs the prefix tree constructed by corpus set, which is not dependent on the model parameters and is much faster to build.
-However, they apply generative retrieval to only entities whose length is around three words on average.

-In this work, we explore the generalization of generative retrieval~\citep{cao2021autoregressive} to (1) longer and diverse types of retrieval sequences, including highly structured forms, and (2) tasks that require an arbitrary number of retrieval iterations (retrieval steps).
-Our proposed generative retriever modified to adapt to long sequences is called \Ours (\textsc{\ours}).
-In order to make generative retrieval suitable for long-sequence multi-step retrieval, we propose an \emph{efficient} constrained beam search that reduces the search time complexity of potential next tokens list from $O(h)$, where $h$ is the height of the prefix tree, to $O(1)$.
-We also propose \emph{retrieval corpus memorization} which learns the target corpus using the standard language modeling objective function before finetuning on the target retrieval task for the model to be fully aware of what it needs to retrieve in a generative manner.